 Once the property has been transferred it is advisable to register the new ownership details with the public property register.

 Apart from not being able to obtain a mortgage without doing so, failure to register can cause multiple problems in the future with regard to future property transfers, inheritances, defending title against third parties etc. In conclusion, there is a lot to consider when buying a property in Spain.

-However, if you seek good quality legal advice, you should have no problems whatsoever - in fact, getting good legal advice is the best way to avoid losing money - see our article 10 ways an independent solicitor can save you a fortune when buying a property in Spain.
+However, if you seek good quality legal advice, you should have no problems whatsoever - in fact, getting good legal advice is the best way to safeguard your property investment in Spain and to avoid losing money.
+Just make sure that the lawyer you select is registered to the local bar association or law society.

 © Copyright 2020 Advocate Abroad SL